 4. Viv Richards

 From the moment Viv Richards walked to the crease, gum-chewing and arm-swinging, the spectators knew they were in the presence of somebody special.
 Vivian Richards is the only best batsman in the world who had the ability to frighten his opponents even before receiving a ball.
-He is also known as the genuine “Master Blaster” the game of cricket has ever seen in both formats.
+He is also known as the genuine “Master Blaster” and simply the most dangerous batsman in the world the game of cricket has ever seen in both formats.
 He was 5 feet 10 inches tall and had the physique of a boxer, with broad shoulders and strong arms.
 He was stylish, strong, and reckless, Richards never wore a helmet in his whole career.
 The cap served as a constant reminder that no bowler, no matter how quick and skillful, could challenge his dominance.

 He scored 1,281 runs with an average of 55.69 in 14 World Series “Super Tests.”
 Viv Richards set a record for the most runs scored by a single batsman in Test matches in a calendar year in 1976, scoring 1,710 runs in 11 Tests.
 Against England scored including 232 at Trent Bridge, 135 at Old Trafford, and 291 at The Oval at an average of 118.42.
 This phenomenal record held for thirty years.
 He was even more effective in One Day International with Richards match-winning 138 against England in the 1979 World Cup final, the West Indies successfully defended their World cup title.